-I am a 26-years-old, globetrotting postgraduate university student and amateur photographer living in beautiful Scotland.
-Originally hailing from rural western Germany, I have spent the last years living in four different countries on three continents and travelling a couple more.
+I am a 29-year-old medical student and amateur photographer.
+Originally hailing from rural western Germany, I spent the last decade working and studying in Ghana, Australia, Scotland, and now Germany.

 I became interested in photography in late 2009 when my parents got me a Panasonic point-and-shoot for Christmas.
-Since then I have upgraded to a proper DSLR, taken tens of thousands of bad pictures and a couple decent ones, bought some cheaper lenses and drooled over expensive ones that I could never afford on a student budget, and wasted more time reading reviews and watching Youtube tutorials than I care to admit.
+Since then I have upgraded to a proper DSLR, taken tens of thousands of bad pictures and a couple nice ones, bought some cheap(ish) lenses and drooled over expensive ones that I cannot afford on a student budget, and wasted more time reading reviews and watching Youtube tutorials than I care to admit.
 Quite ironically I also hate being photographed myself.

-Among the many facets of digital imaging I particularly enjoy landscape photography (especially remote locations), and taking pictures of my travels, mountaineering in the Scottish Highlands, climbing, and the night sky, even though so far I have only had a handful of opportunities to practice the latter two.
-I do not like flash and have no clue whatsoever how to use one.
+Among the many facets of digital imaging I particularly enjoy landscape photography (especially remote locations), and taking pictures of my travels, hiking in the Scottish Highlands, some wildlife, and the night sky, even though so far I have only had a handful of opportunities to practice the latter two.

 In the past I have blogged about my time working for the Red Cross in Ghana, and then again when I spent a year studying abroad in Australia.
-The idea to blog about photography has been around for some time, but I never considered my images good and my knowledge deep enough – I had little to add to what is already out there.
-I still have a lot to learn and am not satisfied with my pictures (I think I never will), but the urge to convey my thoughts and show my work has finally proven stronger than my doubts.
+The idea to blog about photography had been around for some time, but I never considered my images good and my knowledge deep enough – I had little to add to what is already out there.
+I still have a lot to learn and am not satisfied with my pictures (I think I never will), but hey, everybody and their grandma are blogging, twittering, instagramming and whatnot, so I may as well chime in.

 On TheFoxTakesPictures I write about various issues appertaining to photography and travelling, post reviews of the gear I use to create my images, and may at some point even publish some tutorials.